perrette/iisd-cdstoolbox/README.md

     python download_variables.py --era5 2m_temperature 10m_wind_speed --lon 5.94 --lat 50.67

-The final result will be stored in `csv/reanalysis-era5-single-levels-monthly-means/monthly_averaged_reanalysis`, while intermediate result (regional tiles) are stored under `download/reanalysis-era5-single-levels-monthly-means/monthly_averaged_reanalysis`.
+The corresponding csv timeseries will be stored in `csv/reanalysis-era5-single-levels-monthly-means/monthly_averaged_reanalysis`, while raw downloaded data from the CDS API (regional tiles in netcdf format) are stored under `download/reanalysis-era5-single-levels-monthly-means/monthly_averaged_reanalysis`.

 Use pre-defined location instead of `--lon` and `--lat`, and show a plot of downloaded time series for ERA5 and CMIP5:

     python download_variables.py --location Welkenraedt --era5 2m_temperature --cmip5 2m_temperature --view-timeseries

+The CMIP5 timeseries (monthly, single level) are stored under `csv/projections-cmip5-monthly-single-levels/` while the raw download data (global zip file, and extracted global netcdf files in the same folder) are stored under `download/projections-cmip5-monthly-single-levels/`.

 Show a map + time series of the downloaded data: